 - Who does Ubuntu Server affect?
 Linux powers 37% of global websites, and of that percentage, 35.9% is Ubuntu (with Red Hat at a mere 3.4%); this indicates there's a fairly high likelihood that a site you use is powered by Ubuntu Server.
 In fact, even Microsoft uses Ubuntu Server images in its Azure platform.

-- When is Ubuntu Server happening?
+- When was Ubuntu Server released?
 Ubuntu Server was first released October 20, 2004, and it has been steadily improving and spreading its reach ever since.